spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `acceleration.refresh_check_interval`

 Optional.
 How often data should be refreshed.
 For `append` datasets without a specific `time_column`, this config is not used.
+If not defined, the accelerator will not refresh after it initially loads data.

 See [Duration](../duration/index.md)